emberjs/rfcs/text/0000-deprecate-ember-k.md

   return this;
 }
 ```
+and generated less function alocations.

 However with the introduction of ES6 modules and the modularization of Ember
-in process, keeping this feature would require to design an import path for it.
+in process (#176), keeping this feature would require to design an import path for it.

-While doable, any possible benefit in size or allocations obtained by reusing
+While doable, any possible benefit in code size or allocations obtained by reusing
 the exact same Function instance everywhere would be greatly smashed by the
 overhead both in space and CPU cycles of importing it in AMD-transpiled modules.
 It's worth noting that ES6 shorthand method syntax has made writing functions